Part 2: Building Your Channel Finder#

 Integration: Enables natural language interfaces for automated procedures and diagnostics

-This template provides two semantic channel finding implementations, each suited to different facility scales:
+This template provides three semantic channel finding implementations, each suited to different facility architectures:

 In-Context Search: Direct semantic matching—best for small to medium systems (few hundred channels)

-Hierarchical Navigation: Structured navigation through system hierarchy—scales to large systems (thousands+ channels)
+Hierarchical Navigation: Structured navigation through system hierarchy—scales to large systems with strict naming patterns (thousands+ channels)

-Both pipelines share the same interface and capabilities, differing only in their matching strategy.
-Choose based on your system size, or try both and benchmark which performs better for your facility.
+All three pipelines share the same interface and capabilities, differing only in their matching strategy and database organization.
+Choose based on your system architecture, or try multiple and benchmark which performs better for your facility.

 Switching Between Pipelines